KITE WORKSHOPS DURING LOCKDOWN

 Each child will need a pair of scissors

-The cost for a Kite Making Virtual Visit to school would be £200 for a half day and kite packs per pupil are charged at £4 per pupil for a diamond kite pack.
+The cost for a Kite Making Virtual Visit to school would be £300 plus materials - and kite packs per pupil are charged at around £4 per pupil for a diamond kite pack. eg £120 for a class of 30.

 Please get in touch if you have any queries, want to discuss options or would like to make a booking.